This is the updated blog post for ReconPi v2.0!

 Default username and password for this image:

-To install all the required tools there are 2 simple options:
+To install all the required tools follow the steps below:

 git clone https://github.com/x1mdev/ReconPi.git